gregorywmorris/cdnow-customer-value/README.md

 * **Retention Strategies:** Ensuring the satisfaction and continued engagement of these customers is essential.
 Loyalty programs, personalized experiences, and VIP services can help retain these high-value customers.
 * **Upsell and Cross-Sell Opportunities:** These customers are prime candidates for upselling and cross-selling.
 Personalized recommendations based on their purchase history can increase their average order value.

-## Customer Detail: Top 10, Last 90-Days, index is the customer ID
+## Customer Detail: Top 10, Last 90-Days, the index is the customer ID

 ### Customers that have the highest spend probability in the next 90 days